CalvinL15/automated-wui-evaluation/README.md

-# ma-calvin-liusnando
+# Web-based Platform for Automated Web User Interfaces Evaluation

 ***

-## Name
-Web-based Platform for Automated Web User Interfaces Evaluation

 ## Description
 This project aims to facilitate an easier use of WUI metrics and assessment models for automated UI evaluation through a single, unifying web-based platform.